cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 We need to talk about DOM flow, the box model, positioning, and stacking contexts.
 Be warned, I am going to gloss over a lot of the details because these topics deserve a post in themselves.
 There's a ton of nuance at play, so **_readers ye be warned_** 🏴‍☠️, but please bear with me 🐻.
+Each one is tightly coupled to one another because it is how layout is performed in your browser!
-Feel free to skip this section (or sections) if you're up to speed on these topics.
+Feel free to skip this section (or any of the sub-sections) if you're up to speed on these topics.

 [Skip link](#you-got-your-chocolate-in-my-peanut-butter-)